 Oxidative stress as a result of free radical damage has been associated with the effects of aging and with multiple common canine diseases (such as kidney disease, macular degeneration, canine cognitive disorder, cancer, and cardiac diseases), possibly due to pathologic alterations to the cells (resulting in cell damage).
 Antioxidants protect the body from oxidative damage by scavenging free radical compounds.

-Antioxidants should, at minimum, be addressed through adequate selenium and vitamin E, the requirements of which will increase in the presence of stress or disease (although a real excess of selenium should be avoided).
+Antioxidants should, at minimum, be addressed through more than adequate selenium and vitamin E, the requirements of which will increase in the presence of stress or disease.
 Antioxidants also become even more important as we begin adding therapeutic doses of omega-3 fatty acids, which are especially vulnerable to oxidation.

 Healthy dogs can endogenously produce their own vitamin C but as with many processes, there is a reduced capability for this for senior dogs.
 Supplementation of vitamin C can be indicated in some cases.